How To Replace Boat Upholstery: 3 Options Compared

-When it comes to updating an older boat with upholstery that is cracking, ripped, or faded, you really only have 3 choices to choose from.
-If you are good at working with your hands and are willing to put forth the effort to do it yourself, then you can save a lot of money by reupholstering your boat yourself.
+When it comes to updating an older house boat with upholstery that is cracking, ripped, or faded, you really only have 3 choices to choose from.
+If you are good at working with your hands and are willing to put forth the effort to do it yourself, then you can save a lot of money by reupholstering your house boat yourself.

 If you don’t have the time to invest in reupholstering the boat yourself, another option is to use premade cushions that can be easily sourced.
 If money is no object though, you can always seek the assistance of a professional marine upholstery service.